Antonio-Parada/100-days-of-code/battleship/README.md

 # Battleship Game

-This project implements the classic Battleship game.
+This project is an implementation of the classic Battleship game.